 Break out your grinder, dust off your food processor, find your power blender.
 You’ll need it to help your dog take advantage of a humble pantry staple: seeds.
 Whether big (pumpkin and sunflower), small (sesame, hemp, chia, flax) or grain-like (quinoa, amaranth), seeds supply an extra buzz of protein, along with fiber, amino acids, fats, vitamins, minerals and other useful micro-nutrition morsels.
-You can add them as an ingredient in your dog’s home-cooked meals or sprinkle them on as a topper.
+You can add them as an ingredient in your dog’s home-cooked meals or sprinkle them on as a dog food topper.

 Chia and flaxseeds are best refrigerated.
 Chia is said to be an immune-system booster and is credited with supporting dogs’ electrolyte balance.
 Flax is high in fiber, and both are high in anti-inflammatories.